HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 Make sure that there is proper ventilation in your home to allow fresh air to circulate and prevent the buildup of pollutants.
 This can be achieved by opening windows and doors or by using exhaust fans.
 You can combine both for more effectiveness, especially in a high-pollution environment like a factory.

 Air filters can help to remove pollutants from the air, such as dust, pollen, and pet dander.
-Consider using a high-efficiency particulate air (HEPA) filter in your home’s heating and .
+Consider using a high-efficiency particulate air (HEPA) filter in your home’s heating and cooling system.
 A really good one can remove 99% of pollutants from the air.

 3. Avoid smoking indoors